nofacer/tdd-locker-robot-java/task/ task-locker.md

 ## Task 4
 Given the box has been used, when check the status of that box, the `available` status should be `false`.

+## Task 5
+Given the box has not been used, when check the status of that box, the `available` status should be `true`.